zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 It returns:

--   True: The device supports the manual focus function
+-   True: The device supports the manual focus function.

--   False: The device does not support the manual focus function
+-   False: The device does not support the manual focus function.

-#### Check whether Autofocus is Supported (isCameraAutoFocusFaceModeSupported)
+#### Checks whether the Camera Auto Focus Function is Supported (isCameraAutoFocusFaceModeSupported)

 ```
 - (BOOL)isCameraAutoFocusFaceModeSupported;